Our Reach: Bristol

 These statistics underscore the significant challenges faced by many young people in Bristol.
 Growing up in poverty can result in challenges that lead to lower academic attainment and, once they finish school, reduced opportunities for further education, training or employment.

 By providing targeted, high-quality tutoring, Action Tutoring aims to mitigate these effects, helping to build academic confidence and unlock pupils’ potential.
+Whether you choose to tutor online or face-to-face, you can help transform a child’s confidence, grades, and future options.

-‘My tutor is helpful.
+“My tutor is helpful.
 She asks me what I want to go over, then if I’m not sure, she’ll go through it.
 When you get to the exam you’re like ‘oh okay, this is what we did the other day’.
 [The sessions] have helped me realise I know more than I thought.
-It was more helpful than I thought it was going to be!’
+It was more helpful than I thought it was going to be!“

 Hannah, Year 11 pupil from Bedminster down